IBM/dbb/Pipeline/PublishSharedInterfaces/README.md

 ### Identify shared copybooks with ```PublicCopybook.groovy``` in the DBB BuildReport.json with zAppBuild

 Add the PublicCopybook.groovy to your set of language scripts in zAppBuild and make the necessary configurations, e.q.
-- In appliction.properties add the language script to the `buildOrder` so that it will be processed
+- In application.properties add the language script to the `buildOrder` so that it will be processed
 ```
 # Comma separated list of the build script processing order
 buildOrder=BMS.groovy,Cobol.groovy,LinkEdit.groovy,PublicCopybook.groovy